deanpatel2/deanpatel2.github.io/work.md

 - Deployed application to every test engineer's desktop which became the hub for all automation and analysis tasks
 - Introduced logistic regression model to predict probability of stack failure in the field

->Nuvera gave me the opportunity to champion a full-cycle project from early stage to final deployment and a taste of how to address long-standing data issues within a company.
+>Nuvera gave me the opportunity to champion a project from concept to completion and make an impact on the company's data automation processes.

 ---